R4yGM/thm-writeups/GamingServer/README.md

 cat user.txt
 a****************e
 ```
-searching and looking in the machine i found an interesting service called lxd(Linux Containers) owned by root and can be used by anyone,
+after searching and looking in the machine i found an interesting service called lxd(Linux Containers) owned by root and that can be used by anyone,

 locally clone that repo and run the other commands
 ```bash